fibo/fibo.github.io/_posts/2019-03-06-vim-tips-and-tricks.md

 Split window and open current directory: `:split .`

 Split window to a file relative to current open file.
-This will expand to current file: `:split %` <kbd>TAB</kbd>.
+This will expand to current file directory: `:split %:p:h` <kbd>TAB</kbd>.

 ## Tabs